 This feedback can help you identify what your users want—and whether you’re meeting their expectations.
 User comments can be passed on to development teams to help improve your services.
 Creating a feedback loop like this can build trust and boost retention because your customers can see you value their opinions.

 For best results, collect feedback using a blend of methods.
 Some customers prefer short Net Promoter Score (NPS) surveys, while others will be more likely to complete longer surveys that allow them to leave qualitative feedback.
-Choosing a platform that allows you to embed surveys and forms into your community makes it easy to collect feedback.
+Choosing a virtual events platform that allows you to embed surveys and forms into your community makes it easy to collect feedback.